 - Manage the employment brand: tools such as Glassdoor keep metrics on whether a company provides opportunities for career growth—and potential hires take note

 These recommendations should help enable employees to explore, learn, and develop within their current setting—and not by moving on to the next company.
-What steps are your organization taking to build a flexible and dynamic career model?
-Tell us about it in the comments section below.
+What steps is your organization taking to build a flexible and dynamic career model?

 i Christie Smith and Stephanie Turner, The Millennial majority is transforming your culture, Deloitte, 2016, pp. 1–15, https://www2.deloitte.com/content/dam/Deloitte/us/Documents/about-deloitte/us-millennial-majority-will-transform-your-culture.pdf, accessed December 21, 2016.